hectorrami/NextJs-blog/posts/Destructuring.md

 ### What is Destructuring?

 Destructuring was introduced in ES6 and is a very powerful JavaScript feature.
-Before going more in depth, I'd like to clarify that we can destructure objects and arrays.
-If you have used the UseState hook, for example, that is an example of array destructuring.However, I will focus more on object destructuring.

 Consider the following object: